• Skip to main content

 Her early career focused on the provision of clinical services through community-based organizations.
 In 2005, she was appointed to the Arkansas Governor’s Task Force on Child Abuse and served in that position for 10 years.
 In that role, she was a key author of the recommendations that supported the development of a child safety center network throughout the state.
 She is currently a governor-appointed mental health professional and co-chair of the Arkansas Suicide Prevention Council, for which the goal is to provide legislators with a data-driven plan for the implementation of a statewide suicide prevention program.
 Her research with the Central Arkansas Veterans Healthcare System has focused on suicide prevention and assisting individuals who experience trauma in an effort to prevent mental health distress and suicide.
 She has a firm belief that suicide prevention requires a public health approach that utilizes the strengths and expertise of all individuals, families, and communities.
 She brings to this research both her clinical expertise in trauma and counselor education and the qualitative and quantitative research skills she has developed through her fellowship training.
 Her suicide prevention research has included working with the VA Center of Excellence for Suicide Prevention to implement and evaluate the Department of Defense “Partners in Care” program, which strengthens support for service members and Veterans.
 She has also conducted key informant interviews for the Center of Excellence for Suicide Prevention with family members who have lost service members or Veterans to suicide.
 Her HSR&D-funded pilot study, “Context and Characteristics of Non-Fatal Suicide Attempts Involving Firearms,” explored the context of non-fatal suicide attempts and ideations involving firearms.

-Research Interests: sexual abuse, trauma, suicide and community engagement for public health
+Research Interests: suicide prevention, trauma, peer support, and community engagement

 Recent Publications